ToshY/BunnyNet-PHP/docs/PricingCalculator.md

 $bunnyPricingCalculator = new PricingCalculator();
 ```
+---
 ## Options

-The edge storage request has the following endpoints available:
+The pricing calculator has the following options available:
 * [Storage](#storage)
 * [Pull Zone](#pull-zone)
     * [Standard](#get-billing-details)
     * [Volume](#get-billing-summary)
+---
 ### Storage
 ```php
 // Calculate cost for storage region Falkenstein (5000 GB) and New York (1250 GB).